Co-Curricular and Academic Funding Resources for Pitzer College Students

 The Dean of Faculty's Office oversees research and conference travel funding for students.

-- Students will receive responses from the Dean of Faculty's OFfice to their application for travel awards within 10 working days.
-Students must present receipts to the Dean of Faculty’s Office to be reimbursed.
+Students will receive responses from the Dean of Faculty's Office to their application for travel awards within 10 working days.
+Students must present original receipts to the Dean of Faculty’s Office to be reimbursed.
+If the student is not presenting at the conference, a letter of support from an advisor or faculty member is required.

 2. Campus Life Committee (Co-curricular):